dark-yx/agriconnect/ai_docs/tasks/task_07.md

 **Deliverable:**
 - All code, logic, and documentation needed for scalability, new agents, advanced data, predictive maintenance, financing, global expansion, regenerative agriculture, and multimodal UI/UX for AgriConnect Phase 7, ready for use by subsequent Bolt.new agent development prompts.

+**Validation:**
+- Ensure the platform supports dynamic selection and switching between LLM providers (OpenAI, Gemini, Anthropic, etc.) at runtime, with no changes required to application logic.
+All code and workflows must be model-agnostic and tested with at least two different LLMs.
+- Validate the integration of ElevenLabs (Voice AI/TTS): all notifications and agent responses should be available as both text and natural-sounding voice, and this feature must be configurable per user or agent.

 ---